splunk/public-o11y-docs/synthetics/api-test/api-test.rst

 Synthetics support for JavaScript
 ===============================================

 Splunk Synthetics only provides the V8 engine for script execution.
-It doesn't provide a node runtime.
-This means that it doesn't support node features like file system access using ``fs``, HTTP modules using ``http``, event loops using ``setTimeout`` and similar functions, module systems such as ``require`` or ``module.exports``, and so on.
+It doesn't provide a Node.js runtime environment.
+This means that it doesn't support Node.js features.
+For example, there is no support for file system access using ``fs``, HTTP requests using ``http``, event loops using ``setTimeout`` or similar functions, modules such as ``require`` or ``module.exports``, and so on.